Today is a new day. You can make it the beginning of a new you. How a sponge soaked in vinegar offers the clue to a misunderstood kindness.

 The Day After

-No matter what has happened, no matter what you’ve done, or left undone, none of us are beyond redemption.
+No matter what has happened, no matter what you’ve done, or left undone, no one is beyond redemption.

-Even in the brutality of Jesus’ execution there is evidence of this.
+Even in the brutality of Jesus’ execution there is evidence of mercy.

-Let today mark a moment of rebirth.
+Allow today to mark a moment of rebirth.
 Of rejuvenation.
 Of re-emergence.

 Tell yourself that you’re not going to wait any longer to demand the best of yourself.
 Don’t choose to be better tomorrow.